agilecustoms/release/README.md

 ## Additional use cases

 ### release from non-main branch
-Assume main development (v2.x) is conducted in 'main' branch, while version 1.x is maintained in 'v1-support' branch.
+Assume main development (v2.x) is conducted in `main` branch, while version 1.x is maintained in `v1-support` branch.
 If you want to make release in support branch, you need
-1. run actions/checkout with with 'fetch-depth: 0'
+1. run actions/checkout with with `fetch-depth: 0`
-2. pass parameter 'tag-context: branch'
+2. pass parameter `tag-context: branch`
 ```yaml
 on:
    push: